eloy522752868/readme-generator/GENERATED-README.md

  ## Usage

- To use, please first run With this repo you can generate the file.
-But only be able to view the file readme.md
+ To use, please first run this genrate a readme and can see example on video below.

  ## License